There are three main locations where computing devices are installed. All are interconnected by various speeds of Ethernet at the moment.

 MegaCam uses a detector controller designed at the C.E.A. in France by Jean de Kat, which is based on Analog Devices' ``sharc'' DSP.
 This new controller handles the high readout speeds of MegaCam.
 The guide CCDs for MegaCam use the San Diego State University (``ARC'' generation II) controller.

-Currently, all our other controllers are also the SDSU II type, by Bob Leach.
+Currently, all our other controllers are also the SDSU generation II or III, by Bob Leach.
 These consist of a set of boards providing the analog and the digital functions, and are based around the Motorola 56000 Digital Signal Processor (DSP).

 All controllers currently use fiber optic links to send pixel data down to the 4th floor computer room.